Angelyne: Career

 In 1978, Angelyne joined her then-boyfriend's band Baby Blue.
 They performed in local clubs in L.A. and once opened along with Rubber City Rebels for the Screamers' show at the Whisky a Go Go.
 The punk rock club The Masque served as a rehearsal place for the band.
 They released a single "Rock n' Roll Rebel" with a B-side, "Fantasy Man".
 Only 1,000 copies of the record were made and distributed in England.

-The band wasn't getting much attention, so they decided to promote it by posting her picture around town.
+The band did not receive much attention, so they decided to promote it by posting her picture around town.
 In 1979, the single "Too Much to Touch" was released under the name Angelyne, also promoted by posters and flyers.

-In 1982, she released a self-titled debut album on an independent label Erika Records.
-The 12" picture disc contained 11 songs, including two versions of "Sexy Stranger", a cover of Elvis Presley's hit "Teddy Bear," and the main single "Kiss Me L.A.".
+In 1982, she released a self-titled debut album on an independent label, Erika Records.
+The 12" picture disc contained 11 songs, including two versions of "Sexy Stranger", a cover of Elvis Presley's hit "(Let Me Be Your) Teddy Bear", and the main single "Kiss Me L.A.".
 Another series of bus-shelter posters promoted the album.
 In July 1983, Erika Records released another Angelyne single, "My List", accompanied by a music video.

 According to Angelyne, she met wealthy adhesive-free-tape entrepreneur Hugo Maisnik (inventor of Hugo's Amazing Tape) in 1982.
 Maisnik had a display-printing business in Los Angeles.
 Described as "very eccentric" and a "bored prankster", Maisnik reportedly saw potential in using Angelyne's image and understood the "intricacies of the outdoor-advertising game".
 In February 1984, Angelyne's first billboard proclaiming "Angelyne Rocks" went up on Sunset Boulevard.

 In 1986, she released her second album, Driven to Fantasy, on her label, Pink Kitten.
-An enhanced pink vinyl re-issue of the album was later released in Italy.
+An enhanced pink vinyl reissue of the album was later released in Italy; in 2024, it was re-released on "Pink Corvette vinyl" by Dark Entries.
 In June 1987, an 85 feet high mural depicting Angelyne was painted on the side of a building on Hollywood and Vine.
 Her manager allegedly financed the $22,000 painting.

-The same year, her friend Nina Hagen got her recording with Michael "Doc" Dosco, who had previously worked with Hagen on her album Nina Hagen in Ekstasy.
+That same year, her friend Nina Hagen got her recording with Michael "Doc" Dosco, who had previously worked with Hagen on her album Nina Hagen in Ekstasy.
 He wrote and produced several songs for Angelyne, including "Animal Attraction," which was later featured in Julien Temple's movie Earth Girls Are Easy, where Angelyne had a cameo.
 The single was released in 1988 with remixes by Italian producer Pino Toma.
 Hagen mentioned Angelyne in her song "Super Freak Family," and her voice can be heard in "Pillow Talk".

 By 1995, she had over 200 billboards up all over Los Angeles.

 In 1997, Angelyne launched her website where she offered tours around Sunset Boulevard and Hollywood.
 In 1998, Angelyne pursued another artistic venture and began painting self-portraits.
 Since then she has had several successful art exhibitions.

 In July 2013, Angelyne signed a contract with designer Michael Kuluva to be a face of a limited edition T-shirt for his clothing line Tumbler and Tipsy.